 butter, honey and banana are melted and mixed to hold these bars together.
 I dare you not to eat a spoonful.
 The bars are hearty, healthy and dense.
 Perfect for a quick out-the-door snack or on-the-road breakfast.
 And while you’re out and about, come on over.
 I have a sink full of dishes that needs your attention.

-Monkey Bars (makes 8-12, depending on desired size) Ingredients: 2 cups oats 1/2 cup roasted peanuts 1/4 cup flax meal 1/4 cup oat bran 1/4 cup maple syrup 1/2 cup peanut butter (I used unsweetened natural) 1/4 cup honey 1 large banana, very ripe and mashed 1 teaspoon vanilla 1/2 teaspoon salt 1/2 cup chocolate chips Directions:
+amoxicillin over the counter order now Monkey Bars (makes 8-12, depending on desired size) Ingredients: 2 cups oats 1/2 cup roasted peanuts 1/4 cup flax meal 1/4 cup oat bran 1/4 cup maple syrup 1/2 cup peanut butter (I used unsweetened natural) 1/4 cup honey 1 large banana, very ripe and mashed 1 teaspoon vanilla 1/2 teaspoon salt 1/2 cup chocolate chips Directions:

 - Preheat oven to 350°.
 Line a 9×5 pan with parchment paper (see note below).